Daily declaration - Mercy

 2. Can I honestly make this declaration if I'm not convinced that religious rituals with sacrifice and blood have anything to do with the world today?

 Surprisingly, you can.
 The death of Jesus on the cross was as far from a religious ritual as you can get.
 It was a totally down to earth Roman execution of a condemned criminal.

-Jesus's presentation of his blood as a sacrifice in the Temple in heaven was not a ritual either because rituals are things humans do on earth, hoping they will influence heaven.
+Jesus's presentation of his blood as a sacrifice in the Temple in heaven was not a ritual either because rituals are symbolic things humans do on earth, hoping they will influence heaven.
 Jesus's presentation of his sacrificial blood was done in heaven, not on earth.
-It went beyond hoping or trying.
+It went beyond symbolizing, hoping or trying.
 It accomplished his purpose of restoring the relationship of God and humanity.
-It changed the game, showing how far God was willing to go for the good of humanity.
+It changed the game, showing how far God was willing to go to heal, bless, and connect humanity.